Name

 Arthur grew up in Herne Hill, London, before joining the influx of people to Letchworth in August 1913 when he joined the sales team of the biggest firm in the town, The Spirella Company of Great Britain.
 Spirella were probably the best known women’s corset manufacturers in the world in the early part of the 20th Century and so Arthur’s job as part of the sales team, and as personal secretary to the sales manager Mr John Coles would have been a very busy one.

 Nevertheless, Arthur found enough spare time to join the local Territorial Army unit when he moved to the area.
-He joined, ‘E’ Company of the Hertfordshire Regiment with whom he trained at the weekends and at an annual summer camp in Hertford.
+He joined ‘E’ Company of 1st/1st Battalion, Hertfordshire Regiment as Private 2770 on 27 Jun 1912 with whom he trained at the weekends and at an annual summer camp in Hertford.
+He was promoted to Corporal on 25 Jun 1913.

 Wartime Service